 Facilitating the professional development and career advancement of nurses in the emerging health care systems.

 The Voices of Black Nurses is destined to be a best selling collective literary piece of art.
-Pre-Order now available at The Devon Group for $11.99 + S&H. With each book sold the non-profit, Columbus Black Nurses Association (CBNA) will be able to help mentor aspiring, student, and current Nurses directly with the proceeds going to our CBNA Academic Scholarship .
+Order now for only $19.99 + S&H. With each book sold the non-profit, Columbus Black Nurses Association (CBNA) will be able to help mentor aspiring, student, and current Nurses directly with the proceeds going to our CBNA Academic Scholarship.
 A Nurse Can Change Your Life!

 Race, Multiraciality, Income, and Infant Mortality: